Assoc Prof Trevor Chong, BMedSc(Hons), MB,BS(Hons), PhD, FRACP

-Trevor is a neurologist and cognitive neuroscientist, who leads the Cognitive Neurology Laboratory at Monash University.
+A/Prof Chong is a neurologist and cognitive neuroscientist, who leads the Cognitive Neurology Laboratory at Monash University.
 He completed his undergraduate research and medical degrees with Honours at Monash, before undertaking doctoral training at the University of Melbourne and MIT.
 Upon being admitted to Fellowship of the Royal Australasian College of Physicians, he was awarded an NHMRC Neil Hamilton Fairley Early Career Fellowship, which he took to Oxford.
-He is currently a Senior Research Fellow and Australian Research Council DECRA Fellow at Monash, and consults at St Vincent's Hospital and Alfred Health in Melbourne.
+He leads the Monash Cognitive Neurology Laboratory, and consults at St Vincent's Hospital and Alfred Health in Melbourne.

 |Huw Jarvis, PhD Candidate

 Huw received a BMedSc with first class Honours from the University of Tasmania in 2012, and a Masters of Public Health from the University of Melbourne in 2015.
 His Honours project investigated the role of neurofilament in resisting diffuse axonal injury.
-Huw’s interest in public health led him to roles in health policy, including internships at the Grattan Institute (Melbourne) and the World Health Organisation headquarters (Geneva).
+Huw’s interest in public health led him to roles in health policy, including internships at the Grattan Institute (Melbourne) and the World Health Organization headquarters (Geneva).
 He began his PhD after working in research translation and clinical guideline development at the NHMRC.
-His current research focuses on how memory systems in the brain enable past experiences to guide decision-making.
+His current research focuses on characterising the computational and neurobiological interactions between motivation and reinforcement learning.
 Huw's PhD has been supported by the Rebecca L Cooper Medical Research Foundation.

 |Bridgitt Shea, PhD Candidate